-9. Are taxes other than those described above imposed on individuals and, if so, how do they apply?
+10. Are taxes other than those described above imposed on individuals and, if so, how do they apply?

 The only other tax imposed in the Cayman Islands is an import duty on most imported goods.
-This is levied at a rate of 22 percent, subject to certain personal allowances and concessions on some goods.
+This is generally levied at a rate of 22% but can vary between 5% and 42% depending on the kind of goods imported.
+Import duty is also subject to certain personal allowances and concessions on some goods.

-10. Is there an advantageous tax regime for individuals who have recently arrived in or are only partially connected with the jurisdiction?
+11. Is there an advantageous tax regime for individuals who have recently arrived in or are only partially connected with the jurisdiction?

-For persons moving to the Cayman Islands, they typically have up to six months to import their personal effects without import duty (§9) being levied.
+For persons moving to the Cayman Islands, they typically have up to six months to import their personal effects without import duty being levied.

-11. What steps might an individual be advised to consider before establishing residence in (or becoming otherwise connected for tax purposes with) the jurisdiction?
+12. What steps might an individual be advised to consider before establishing residence in (or becoming otherwise connected for tax purposes with) the jurisdiction?

 Because the Cayman Islands do not impose income, capital gains, wealth, estate or gift taxes (outside of stamp duty and import duty), persons looking to establish residence in the Cayman Islands should investigate what the tax implications might be for their existing place of residence or domicile.
 Outside of tax, individuals looking to purchase Cayman Islands real estate or invest in Cayman Islands businesses would be well served to investigate whether they would be eligible for any of the residency certificates for persons of independent means or direct investment.

-12. What are the main rules of succession, and what are the scope and effect of any rules of forced heirship?
+13. What are the main rules of succession, and what are the scope and effect of any rules of forced heirship?

-The rules governing succession in the Cayman Islands primarily derive from the Succession Law (2006 Revision), the Wills Law (2020 Revision) and the Probate and Administration Rules (2008 Revision).
+The rules governing succession in the Cayman Islands primarily derive from the Succession Act (2021 Revision), the Wills Act (2021 Revision) and the Probate and Administration Rules (2008 Revision).